Office of the Superintendent of Financial Institutions

 The following three tables are expected to be completed.
 If credit risk factors are set at a different level than shown in the tables, the tables should be modified to show the extra detail.
 If the factors differ by company/country/asset segment, this detail should be shown.

-The term "annual dollar amounts" in the table above refers to the annual amount of credit risk in the expected experience assumptions.
+The term “annual dollar amounts” in the table above refers to the annual amount for credit risk based on the expected experience assumptions.
 For instance, if the expected credit risk assumption is x basis points, then the annual dollar amount is the x basis points applied to the corresponding asset value.
 The basis on which the asset value is determined for this purpose must be disclosed.
-The intention is to have Table 4.1a be consistent with the data in Table 4.1b below.
+The intention is to have Table 4.1a be consistent, where applicable, with the data in Table 4.1b below.

 As actual experience unfolds, the credit risk loss amounts for past events changes.